Get Daily Notifications

 Accounting software, FAQ about the accounting or kids working in family business process.

-What age can my child start working in my business?
+At what age can my child start working in my business?

 There isn’t a hard-and-fast rule about the age at which a child can start working in a family business.

-The Fair Labor Standards Act (FLSA) stipulates that children must be at least 14 to do non-agricultural work, however exceptions exist for family businesses.
+The Fair Labor Standards Act (FLSA) stipulates that children must be at least 14 to do non-agricultural work, however, exceptions exist for family businesses.
 The age they can start working largely depends on the nature of the work involved.
 Always ensure the work is safe and suitable for your child’s age and development.

 What kind of work can my child do in my business?